21 of Our Best Indoor Halloween Decorations

-You've probably spent weeks planning your family's Halloween costumes for an upcoming celebration or a trick-or-treat session around the neighborhood, but have you thought of how you're going to dress up your own home?
-Believe it or not, you don't need to make a mad dash for the stores in order to get your space ready for the spookiest holiday of the year—in the days and weeks leading up to Halloween, roll up your sleeves and get crafty and create unique décor that gives your guests a delightful sense of foreboding as they nosh on delicious treats all night long.
+You've probably spent weeks planning your family's Halloween costumes for an upcoming celebration-either in person—or virtually in light of the ongoing coronavirus pandemic—but have you thought of how you're going to dress up your own home?
+Believe it or not, you don't need to make a mad dash for the stores in order to get your space ready for the spookiest holiday of the year.
+In the days and weeks leading up to Halloween, roll up your sleeves and get crafty and create unique décor that gives your guests a delightful sense of foreboding as they nosh on delicious treats all night long.

 There's a project for every room in the house on this list-whether you plan to keep guests in the dining room, or wish to turn the entire space into a haunted house, these projects will help you get the job done.